0xmoei/autonity-validator/README.md

 ```

 ## 8. Form 2 - Validator Registeration
 > Now is the time to register your validator.
-To do this, go to the website and fill out the data - https://game.autonity.org/awards/register-validator.html (Form is disabled now, wait for it to get opened then continue the steps)
+To do this, go to the website and fill out the data - https://stake-delegation.pages.dev/#join
 >
 > On the node, you need to sign a message with your validator nodekey instead of your tresurekey (we signed with tresurekey in form 1)